 Whatever it is you decide to give, make it true to who you are as a couple—whether it ties in with your heritage, favorite snack, etc—and matches your theme.
 That way you’ll avoid giving something random that you think guests may or may not potentially enjoy.

-Whether you’re working with a tight wedding budget or you simply enjoy the endless possibilities that DIYing brings, there are many ideas you can incorporate to create the DIY day of your dreams.
+Whether you’re working with a tight wedding budget or you simply enjoy the endless possibilities that DIYing brings, there are many ideas you can incorporate to create the DIY wedding of your dreams.
 We hope this guide inspired you and that you’re ready to tackle any project you’ve been thinking about.

 Want to see these do-it-yourself details in action?
 Check out some of our real DIY weddings!